UK Industry Fast Facts

 Wholesale Trade

 • AF Blakemore, a wholesaler to Spar retailers and other food, retail and hospitality brands, has reported a dip in revenue in the year ending April 2025, while also recording its first operating profit loss since 2022, citing high food inflation, subdued consumer confidence and reduced demand for products like tobacco, vapes and alcohol.
+Similarly, Booker Group reported stagnating sales in Tesco’s preliminary results for the year ending 28 February 2026, with overall sales rising by only 0.2%.
+It reports that a 2.2% rise in Booker’s core retail sales and a similar rise in catering were nearly completely offset by a 8.8% drop in tobacco sales.

 Retail shop purchase